koan-labs/source-keyvalue-parser/README.md

 }
 ```

-The parser will attempt `parseFloat()` any string value that can be cast to a number otherwise, everything is just strings.
+The parser will attempt `parseFloat()` any string value that can be cast to a number, otherwise everything is just strings.

 Happy parsing everybody!